Congratulations on the birth or impending birth of your child! We look forward to beginning your child’s faith journey with you.

 Baptism is celebrated on the first and third Sunday of the month except during Lent.
 Parents are required to attend a Preparation Session.
 This session will provide the opportunity to grow in your understanding of the sacrament.
 It is recommended that you attend prior to the birth of the baby.
 Arrangements for the baptismal date are made at the time of the session.

-Please fill out the Baptism Preparation Registration form or call the parish office to register for a session.
+Please fill out the form below to register for a session.

 If you are not already a registered member of the parish, please visit the New Parishioners page.

 The sacrament of baptism ushers us into the divine life, cleanses us from sin, and initiates us as members of the Christian community.
 It is the foundation for the sacramental life.